MichaelGreenNZ/MG_MA3_StartShow/README.md

 * Color Picker Presets, Find a Color combination you want and save it to a recallable Preset.
 Create your Color look, and then tap the 'Store Color Preset' button, next tap on one of the 20 Color Preset Buttons on the Layout View then name it.
 * Advanced Position Phaser Engine!
 Two Seperate Phaser Faders, you can Select Which Groups you want to have in the Faders with: Phaser Form, Groups, Blocks, Wings, Phase and Selection Shuffle.
 * Advanced Color and Dimmer Phaser Engine!
 Select which groups you want to have in the Phaser Fader with: Form, XGroups, XBlocks, XWings, Phase and Selection Shuffle.
+* Static Color Gradient as part of the Color Picker
+* Position Preset Macro asks for you Max Pan and High/Mid/Low Tilt Values.
+* Small/Mid/Wide Zoom as a Universal preset.
+You should just need to save Focus to indicated Presets
+* Part of the StartShow Manual Macro now directs you to a Macro that builds your Linear/Even/Odd Groups for you.

 ### Things Currently on my radar to improve: